 This is a prevalent reason for your baby to wake up due to an empty stomach.
 Breastmilk digests within 60 to 90 minutes, whereas formula-fed babies sleep a little longer.

 Some moms choose to formula feed at night so they could have another hour of sleep for their sanity, and babies could sleep better too.
 Using a formula at night could also solve sleep problems for good eaters and get hungry every hour.

 Babies sleep while eating and then wake up after half an hour. this happens when your baby does not really eat well and falls asleep because she may be too tired or too hungry.
-Doctor suggest to undress your baby (just leaving the diaper on) and then feed 15 to 20 minutes each side (if breastfeeding) and then add 2 oz to 4 oz more for top feed.
+The doctor suggests undressing your baby (just leaving the diaper on) and then feeding 15 to 20 minutes each side (if breastfeeding) and then adding 2 oz to 4 oz more for top feed.